MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/master-details.md

 ---
-Description: The master/detail pattern displays a master list and the details for the currently selected item.
+description: The master/detail pattern displays a master list and the details for the currently selected item.
 This pattern is frequently used for email and contact lists/address books.
 title: Master/details
 ms.assetid: 45C9FE8B-ECA6-44BF-8DDE-7D12ED34A7F7
 label: Master/details